plausible/docs/docs/self-hosting-configuration.md

 | GOOGLE_CLIENT_SECRET| --        | The Client Secret from the Google API Console for your Plausible Analytics project                   |

 After deploying those values, you can follow [the Search Console Integration docs](https://docs.plausible.io/google-search-console-integration) for the rest of the set up.
+For the final step of choosing a property from the Search Console, you also need to enable the "[Google Search Console API (Legacy)](https://console.developers.google.com/apis/api/webmasters.googleapis.com)" on your Google API project.